-On any given day, I send information to my followers about the meetings and events industry and meeting planning, useful things like new travel rules, hot destination information, interesting articles from not only PlannerWire, but from other industry and national publications.
+On any given day, I send information to my followers about the meetings and events industry and meeting planning, useful things like new travel rules, hot destination information, and interesting articles from not only PlannerWire but also from other industry and national publications.
 I especially like the ability to re-tweet the information that I receive from the individuals I “follow”.

-I never use twitter to tell people that I am going for coffee, frustrated with my computer or taking the day off.
+I never use Twitter to tell people that I am going for coffee, frustrated with my computer, or taking the day off.
 Businesses should use twitter for more practical pursuits.
-Now, I have no problems with people who use twitter to share the intimate details of their lives, there are certainly people that like to know when their friends or strangers are going to an interview, hopping in the shower or what they are making for dinner and their are those people that want to share when they need to run to the bathroom.
+Now, I have no problems with people who use Twitter to share the intimate details of their lives, there are certain people that like to know when their friends or strangers are going to an interview, hopping in the shower or what they are making for dinner and there are those people that want to share when they need to run to the bathroom.
 If you dig that kind of thing and have that much time on your hands, more power to you, go for it.

 Twitter for business should be straightforward, especially for hotels.
 It is the perfect opportunity to engage their target audience.
 What I am seeing however, is rather than being engaging and useful, many hotels are making mistakes that not only make their use of this tool a complete waste of time, it could actually damage them in the long run with meeting and event pros.
 At the very least, they are leaving a strange taste in someone’s mouth (I won’t say bad, just strange, kinda like the carton of milk in the fridge that expired yesterday….you just are not sure if you should drink it, it smells OK, but…..).

 Twitter could, and should be the tool of a lifetime for hotel marketing departments.
 Imagine if you will, a system that encourages your target market to pay attention to you as you send them exactly the message you want, when you want to send it.
 That is what Twitter is.
 I see a hotel that I like and I follow them.
 I give them the right to market to me as they wish.